-105. These areas present special difficulties (see paragraph 66 above).
-106. However, detailed studies of the problem were continued and in consequence a somewhat higher value was found appropriate for buildings than had emerged from earlier studies.
-Nevertheless, it was not found possible to apply a value in respect of buildings to individual parcels of land, since there was no means of knowing which parcel of lan' contained a building and which did 107.
-Consequently, each parcel of land in the built-on-area would be given a value as though it were vacant land, leaving the calculated sum in respect of buildings to be distributed at a later date, when it may be possible to ascertain the presence or otherwise of a building on the land.
-108. Nevertheless, in the case of industrial buildings when the Net Annual Value was in excess of LP 20, the value of the building would be included in the value of the parcel.
+- 105. These areas present special difficulties (see paragraph 66 above). - 106.
+However, detailed studies of the problem were continued and in consequence a somewhat higher value was found appropriate for buildings than had emerged from earlier studies.
+Nevertheless, it was not found possible to apply a value in respect of buildings to individual parcels of land, since there was no means of knowing which parcel of land contained a building and which did not. - 107.
+Consequently, each parcel of land in the built-on-area would be given a value as though it were vacant land, leaving the calculated sum in respect of buildings to be distributed at a later date, when it may be possible to ascertain the presence or otherwise of a building on the land. - 108.
+Nevertheless, in the case of industrial buildings when the Net Annual Value was in excess of LP 20, the value of the building would be included in the value of the parcel.

-VI (INDEX OF OWNERS
+VI.
+INDEX OF OWNERS

-109. It will be apparent from a study of Section III that the identification work was based on the situation of the land by block and parcel numbers and the . oner's name related thereto.
-Consequently, it proved viry difficult to ascortain the property of a particular owner when the block and parcel number were unkewn.

-110. In order to evercome this difficulty the Commission authorized the Office to compile an index of ewners which would enable the preperty holding of any particular when to be readily ascertained.

-111. An index was made for each village and urban area separately but no attempt was made to establish a wider index to enver expersive in more than one village or urban area.
-The effect of this was to increase the apparent number of expers, ewing to the duplication of names in these cases where an individual experiment in more than one village or urban area.
-The disadvantage is statistical and does not detract from the value of the index since the experiment is property even though he may not knew its full block and parcel number.

-112. The completion of this index of names transliterated from the Arabic into English was found to present special problems.
+- 109. It will be apparent from a study of Section III that the identification work was based on the situation of the land by block and parcel numbers and the owner's name related thereto.
+Consequently, it proved very difficult to ascertain the property of a particular owner when the block and pared number were unknown. - 110.
+In order to overcome this difficulty the Commission authorized the Office to compile an index of owners which would enable the property holding of any particular owner to be readily ascertained. - 111.
+An index was made for each village and urban area separately but no attempt was made to establish a wider index to cover ownership in more than one village or urban area.
+The effect of this was to increase the apparent number of owners, owing to the duplication of names in these cases where an individual owns land in more than one village or urban area.
+The disadvantage is statistical and does not detract from the value of the index since the owner will most likely knew the general locality of his property even though he may not knew its full block and parcel number. - 112.
+The completion of this index of names transliterated from the Arabic into English was found to present special problems.
 The Mandatory records on which the identification process was based did not follow throughout any one transliteration system so that any Arabic name may be found written in English in more than one way.
 Moreover, the full name of an Arab individual properly written should show the name of his father, grandfather and great-grandfather or family name, in that order.
 Quite often one or more of these names were emitted.
-As a result considerable datay and difficulty was experienced in sorting out the names in alphabetical order and in identifying the same individual.
+As a result considerable delay and difficulty was experienced in sorting out the names in alphabetical order and in identifying the some individual.